andy1213aa/DLA-VPS_3dGAN/README.md

   * logDir    : the directory to save the trained models (generator and discriminator)
   * epochs    : the number of the training epochs
   * batchSize : the batch size during training
-  * save_weights_only: save wieghts only or save model.
+  * save_weights_only: save wieghts only or save model
   * save_epochs: how many epochs to save the trained model once

 * Step2: Run `main.py` to start the training.
 The trained models will be saved under the `logDir/gen` and `logDir/dis` with respective to the generator and discriminator during training.
 We highly recommend you to traine the models on GPU instead of CPU.